ScriptRaccoon/Sprite-Animation/README.md

 Demo: https://sprite-anima.netlify.app

-There are three canvases, one for the background, one for the tiles (not redrawn during the game loop) and one for the game objects.
+There are three canvases, one for the background, one for the tiles (not redrawn during the game loop) and one for the game entities.

-The game objects are divided into the following classes:
+The game entities are divided into the following classes:

 -   Rectangles
 -   Sprites (can be animated, follow some physics, and may have optional features)